cosmos/ibc/docs/ibc/1_IBC_ARCHITECTURE.md

 The *inter-blockchain communication protocol* is a reliable & secure inter-module communication protocol, where modules are deterministic process that run on independent distributed ledgers (also referred to as blockchains).

+IBC can be used by any application which builds on top of reliable & secure interchain communication.
+Example applications include cross-chain asset transfer, atomic swaps, multi-chain smart contracts (with or without mutually comprehensible VMs), and data & code sharding of various kinds.

 ## What is IBC not?

 IBC is not an application-layer protocol: it handles data transport, authentication, and reliability only.